1 / 10

 Space and practicality: Kia Stonic boot space

-Although the Stonic and Rio supermini share an identical wheelbase, the Stonic is 70mm taller and 35mm taller.
-Crucially, the rear overhang has been extended by 70mm, which gives the Stonic a larger boot.
+While the Kia Stonic and Rio hatchback share a wheelbase (that's the space between the front and rear wheels), the overall dimensions of the Stonic are slightly bigger.
+The Stonic is 4140mm long, 1760mm wide and 1520mm high.
+Crucially, the rear overhang has been extended by 70mm (compared to the Kia Rio), which gives the Stonic a larger boot.

-With the rear seats in place, the boot offers 352 litres of space, which is 27 litres more than you get in the Rio.
-It’s not the largest in the compact crossover segment, but the Stonic’s boot benefits from a wide and tall opening.
+With the rear seats in place, the Kia Stonic's boot offers 352 litres of space, which is 27 litres more than you get in the Rio.
+It’s not the largest in the small SUV segment, but the Stonic’s boot benefits from a wide and tall opening.

 You also need to buy the Stonic 4 to benefit from a dual-height boot floor and a luggage net.
-This seems a bit mean in a compact crossover.
+This seems a bit mean in a small SUV.

 While there’s plenty of shoulder room and headroom in the front, things are a little tighter in the back.
 Adults will struggle for legroom if there are tall people in the front, while headroom is restricted for all but the shortest of adults.
-You’d expect more from a compact crossover.
+You’d expect more from a small SUV.

 Space for oddments is also at a premium in the back, with Kia offering just one seatback pocket and a pair of small door bins.
 What’s more, you wouldn’t want to sit in the middle seat for any length of time.
 There are two ISOFIX points for child car seats, though.